Skip to Content

 • Rain jackets come in different sizes and offer a good fit- Rain jackets come in a range of sizes.
 Most jackets are available in small, medium, large, and extra-large sizes.
 They are not one size fits all like ponchos.
 Your rain jacket is designed to fit your body.
 Wearing a well-fitting piece of clothing improves comfort and looks.
 There won’t be extra material hanging around.
 The jacket won’t feel too tight or too loose.
 When buying a rain jacket, you should choose a size that is large enough to layer some clothes underneath.
 If it’s chilly, you’ll want to wear a sweater under your rain jacket.

-• More stylish- Rain jackets are normal clothing.
+• More fashionable designs- Rain jackets are normal clothing.
 While wearing one, you won’t stand out or look strange.
 This makes rain jackets a better choice for city use.
 You can blend in.
-Rain jackets can even look stylish if you buy a high-end model from a major outdoor manufacturer like Patagonia, The North Face, Arc’teryx, etc. You can choose your favorite color or match your jacket with your clothing.
+Modern rain jackets can even look stylish if you buy a high-end model from a major outdoor manufacturer like Patagonia, The North Face, Arc’teryx, etc. You can choose your favorite color or match your jacket with your clothing.
 Ponchos, on the other hand, make you look kind of out of place when you’re walking around a city.

 • You can get use out of your rain jacket while you’re not hiking or camping- During normal day-to-day life, you can wear your rain jacket around town while it’s raining.
 A rain jacket is a versatile and useful piece of clothing to keep in your closet.
 If you live in a rainy climate, you’ll wear your rain jacket regularly throughout the year.
 You may not want to do this with a poncho because they look kind of funny in city settings.

-• Rain jackets have pockets- These work great for storing your phone, wallet, headphones, snacks, keys, map, flashlight, and other small items that you need to access frequently.
+• Rain jackets have pockets- These work great for storing your phone, wallet, headphones, snacks, keys, map, flashlight, and other small items that you need easy access to.
 They’re very convenient.
 The pockets usually have waterproof zippers and a flap over the opening to keep the rain out.
 Ponchos usually don’t have pockets.

-• Rain jackets can double as windbreakers- The waterproof fabric does a good job of blocking the wind.
+• Rain jackets can double as windbreakers- A light rain jacket makes a great windbreaker.
+The waterproof fabric does a good job of blocking the wind.
 You can zip the jacket up tight around your neck and tighten the sleeves and waistband to keep the cold wind out.
-On windy days, I wear my rain jacket often even while it’s not raining.
+On windy days, I wear my rain coat often even when it’s not raining.
 You can’t do this with a rain poncho.
 The wind blows right through the large openings.

 • Rain jackets don’t flap around- Because they are more form-fitting, rain jackets don’t blow around in the wind as bad as ponchos.
 There is less loose material to blow around.
 This makes hiking through the wind much less noisy and annoying.
 Rain jackets are better for hiking in high-altitude exposed areas where high winds are common.